griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

         legend.position = "none")  # Hide the legend
 ```

-Data wrangling and visualization take alot of finagling to get just right, especially as your dataset grows and your information becomes more complex.
+Data wrangling and visualization take a lot of finagling to get just right, especially as your dataset grows and your information becomes more complex.
 It usually takes some time to figure out how to visualize your data and then playing with that visualization to get it just right.

 ## Resources